nihilistsumo/Blackbox_clustering/README.md

 ## Important parameters
 - -in: Path to input directory, only used for TRECCAR experiments
 - -tin: Prefix of the training files
-- -tp: A tab separated file with raw text for each passage in the following format passage_ID1 passage_text1 passage_ID2 passage_text2
+- -tp: A tab separated file with raw text for each passage in the following format: passage_ID1 passage_text1
-  ...
 - -out: Path where the trained model will be saved
 - -mn: Name of / Path to the sentence-bert embedding model
 - -ls: (Experimental) Choice between spectral clustering loss ('bbspec') or COB loss ('bb')